 Condition requirement Means of monitoring during period under review Compliance achieved?
 6. Concentration limits Inspections of site (no sampling required) Yes 7.
-Limits within mixing zone Inspections of site (no sampling required) Yes Properly and efficiently maintain and operate the silt control structures to minimise discharge Inspections of site Yes Provide contingency plan to TRC Received Yes Notification to Chief Executive, TRC prior to any changes in operations Received Yes 11.
-Review condition Optional review June 2015 N/A Overall assessment of consent compliance High
+Limits within mixing zone Inspections of site (no sampling required) Yes 8.
+Properly and efficiently maintain and operate the silt control structures to minimise discharge Inspections of site Yes 9.
+Provide contingency plan to TRC Received Yes 10.
+Notification to Chief Executive, TRC prior to any changes in operations Received Yes 11.
+Review condition Optional review June 2015 N/A Overall assessment of environmental performance and compliance in respect of this consentHighOverall assessment of administrative performance in respect of this consentHigh -

-Table 2 Summary of performance for Consent 3564-3 (Toko Road) to discharge treated stormwater and washwater from a quarry into the Patea River
+Table 2Summary of performance for Consent 3564-3 (Toko Road) to discharge treated stormwater and washwater from a quarry into the Patea River

-Condition requirement Means of monitoring during period under review Compliance achieved?
+Со ndition requirement Means of monitoring during period under review Compliance achieved?
 1. Requires sediment traps or settling ponds to be used Inspections of site Yes 2.
 Requires active quarry area to be bunded Inspections of site Yes 3.
-Suspended solids not to exceed 100g/m3 Sampling (not required) Yes 4.
+Suspended solids not to exceed 100g/m 3 Sampling (not required) Yes 4.
 Discharge not to cause effect beyond mixing zone Inspections of receiving water Yes 5.
 Supply TRC with contingency plan Received Yes 6.
 Progressive reinstatement of site Inspections of site Yes 7.
 Rehabilitation plan to be submitted prior to completion of extraction activities N/A N/A 8.
 Rehabilitate site prior to rehabilitation or expiry of consent N/A N/A 9.
-Review condition Optional review date June 2015 N/A 0 Overall assessment of consent compliance and environmental performance in respect of this consent
+Review condition Optional review date June 2015 N/A Overall assessment of environmental performance and compliance in respect of this consentHighOverall assessment of administrative performance in respect of this consentHigh